-Yarralumla is a smaller suburb in Australian Capital Territory within the Unincorporated ACT local government area (postcode 2600).
-With a population of 3,120, the suburb has a mature demographic with a median age of 50.
+Located in Australian Capital Territory within the Unincorporated ACT local government area, Yarralumla is a compact suburb (postcode 2600).
+With a population of 3,120, the suburb has a settled, mature resident base with a median age of 50.
 Households earn a median income of $173K per year, with an average household size of 2.4 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.3% year-on-year at the LGA level.
+ACT employment has moved -0.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+ACT also had 6 Commonwealth-backed major projects under construction, 1 underway, and 7 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, clerical & administrative.
+Employment in the area leans toward public admin & safety and professional services.
 The top ancestries reported are English, Australian, Irish.

-The median house price in Yarralumla is $2.2 million, having increased 2.4% over the past year.
+Median house prices in Yarralumla stand at $2.2 million, having moved higher by 2.4% over the last twelve months.
 Units have a median price of $1.1 million (-6.6% YoY).
 The median weekly rent is $547 (Census 2021).
 This gives a gross rental yield of approximately 1.3%.
 The median monthly mortgage repayment is $3,425.

 Yarralumla is served by 1 school, including 1 primary.
 The average ICSEA score is 1142, which is well above the national average of 1,000.
 Public transport access includes 20 bus stops.
 The crime rate in the Unincorporated ACT LGA is low at 1,859 incidents per 100,000 population.